music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 The most important aspect when matching a dance style to a song is the _rhythm_.
 I define rhythm as the relationship between different points in time, and the relative emphasis on those points.
 In music, those "points" would be different notes, and in dancing, the rhythm is carried by our bodies.
-Our West Coast Swing patterns have an innate rhythm (created by our movement) which we can compare and contrast with the musical rhythm (created by the instrumentation).
+Our WCS patterns have an innate rhythm (created by our movement) which we can compare with the musical rhythm (created by the instrumentation).

 ### Rhythm in West Coast Swing

 We have two basic rhythms in WCS: a "walk-walk"
-(or `1 2`), and "tri-ple step", or `1 & 2`.
+(or `1 2`), and "tri-ple step" (`1 & 2`).
 Is there any inherent emphasis on either the first or second beat of a "walk-walk"?
 No, the beats are identical.
 How about a triple step? (try it out!).
 We should be able to see and/or feel that there is more emphasis on the `2` of the triple step than the `1` or `1&`.
 There are two main reasons why: Firstly, the 2 is the longest step, taking up a